Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Numerical Experiments

 We consider the problem of sampling from a $d$-dimensional zero-mean anisotropic Gaussian distribution in which the eigenvalues of the covariance matrix $\Sigma$ are log-linearly distributed between $1$ and $10^6$, such as in \cite{hmcdetbal}, \ie~ we set for any $i,j\in\{1,\ldots,d\}$, and $d \geq 2$,

 We develop the calculations of the event times for a Gaussian distribution in \Cref{sec:sampling-event-times} of the supplement.

 We tuned the refreshment rate for Forward Ref and BPS Full Ref in order to achieve the fastest decorrelation for the potential $U$ at $d=400$ ($T=500$, corresponding roughly to an average of $55$ events), as $U$ is not sensitive to the ill-conditioned nature of the distribution and requires mixing on all dimensions.
-More details on the impact of the choice of $\rmT$ can be found in the supplement \Cref{sec:rate}, as the sensitivity of its tuning.
-To allow for an easy comparison with BPS, Forward Full Ref refreshment rate is also tuned to the same rate.
-The Hamiltonian Monte Carlo scheme is optimized through an adaptive implementation in order to achieve an acceptance rate $\approx 0.6$ \cite{beskos:pillai:roberts:et:al:2013}.
+To allow for an easy comparison with BPS, Forward Full Ref refreshment rate is also set to the same rate.
+The Hamiltonian Monte Carlo scheme is optimized through an adaptive implementation in order to achieve an acceptance rate $\approx 0.6$ \citep{beskos:pillai:roberts:et:al:2013}.
 The ZZ algorithm is run according to a random basis of vectors (ZZ) and to the eigenvectors basis (ZZ Fit Metric).
 We also simulated a standard EC scheme factorized according to the eigenvector basis and refer to it in the following by Optimized EC, playing the role of an ideal reference.
 The difference between the EC and ZZ schemes lies in the fact that the EC successively updates the position according to each basis vector successively, whereas the ZZ updates the position according to all simultaneously.
 Finally, for this highly-symmetrical distribution, the schemes without refreshment (BPS No Ref and Forward No Ref) are not ergodic, as they would stick to a plane.
+Comparison to a standard Hastings-Metropolis scheme can be found in the supplement in \Cref{sec:numer-metro}, showing the limited efficiency of a standard random walk for this type of distribution.